pandoc-ext/fonts-and-alignment/test/input.md

 ### Extra Extra Large Font Inline

 [This text should be in extra extra large size.]{.xxlarge} Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+## Combination Styles for Inline Elements

+### Small Capitals, Bold and Italic for Inline

+[This text should be small capitals, bold and italic.]{.sc .bf .it}
+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+### Monospace, Extra Small Text and Bold for Inline

+[This text should be in monospace, extra small size and bold.]{.tt .xsmall .bf} Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+### Sans-serif and Italic for Inline

+[This text should be in sans-serif and italic.]{.sf .it} Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.